-Loan modifications made to borrowers experiencing financial difficulty: Craft3 adopted the amendments in ASU 2022-02, which eliminated accounting guidance on TDR loans for creditors and requires enhanced disclosures for loan modifications to borrowers experiencing financial difficulty made on or after January 1, 2023.
-As of December 31, 2023, the balance of commercial large balance and commercial small balance loans modified to borrowers experiencing financial difficulty was \$1,954,164 and \$248,804, respectively, representing 2.31% and 1.10% of the commercial large balance and commercial small balance classes, respectively.
+As of December 31, 2024, the balance of commercial large balance and commercial small balance loans modified to borrowers experiencing financial difficulty in the prior 12 months was \$791,566 and \$531,199, respectively, representing 0.94% and 2.57% of the commercial large balance and commercial small balance classes, respectively.
+As of December 31, 2023, the balance of the commercial large balance and commercial small balance loans modified to borrowers experiencing financial difficulty in the prior 12 months was \$1,954,164 and \$248,804, respectively, representing 2.31% and 1.10% of the commercial large balance and commercial small balance classes, respectively.
+All loans were granted a combination of payment delays, term extensions or interest reductions.
+The financial effect of the modifications to the commercial large balances loans was adding a weighted average of maturity approximately one year to the loans with financial distress modifications.